 There’s a few other things that you can have in your ‘arsenal’ that will make lettering easier or better.
 Here’s a few of my preferences:

 - Pencil.
 Basic?
 Yes.
 Needed?
 Heck yes.
 I see some letterers that mock up every single piece in pencil first.
-I don’t.
+I don’t all the time.
 I’m much too lazy.
 But I absolutely do this for pieces I am working on variations for.
 You want one that doesn’t etch the paper and erases easy.
-I usually go standard HB with a white eraser BUT these ones (Canada / USA) have the sweetest erasers that let you get into tight nooks and crannies- and they’re replaceable.
+I always use my Tombow Mono Pencil and love it- it just doesn’t have an eraser on it BUT these ones (Canada / USA) have the sweetest erasers that let you get into tight nooks and crannies- and they’re replaceable.
 They’re meant for drawing, but they’re rad for lettering too.

 - Eraser.
 Again, pretty basic.
 You can try any kind but some are better than others.
-I have an old white one (who knows the brand) that works like a gem, but the newer ones I buy just don’t cut it.
+I have a Tombow Sand Eraser that even works on pen smudges!.
 I’ve read that this Papermate Black Pearl (Canada / USA) eraser is what dreams are made of, erasing cleanly and shavings ball up for easy clean up.

 - Ruler.
 For composition and staying in line if you’re not using graph paper or a dot pad.
-I have always used a standard ruler but have ordered a Helix T-Square (Canada/ USA) after reading Dawn Nicole’s recommendations.
-I’ve wanted a square for a while and this looks SO handy.
+I had always used a standard ruler but have ordered a Helix T-Square (Canada/ USA) after reading Dawn Nicole’s recommendations.
+I’ve wanted a square for a while and ordered one for myself!

 YOU MADE IT!
 That was so much information, you all.
-If it was TOO much information for you to digest right now… you need to get this hot sheet.
-Save it to your desktop to make it easy to find what you’re looking for without any more Google searches.
-GET IT HERE.
+If it was TOO much information for you to digest right now… I suggest you save this!
+PIN IT and come back to it when you’re looking for your next brush pen to try out.